maetyu-d/audio-suite/README.md

-The three applications below are built in Python and tested on Mac OS Ventura 13.7.8.
+The applications below are built in Python and tested on Mac OS Ventura 13.7.8.
 Once you have installed PyQt6, pyqtgraph, numpy and soundfile (in the Terminal, run "pip install PyQt6 pyqtgraph numpy soundfile"), it should just be a case of cd into the folder of the app you want to run, then run "python main.py" (depending on which version of Python you have installed, this may be "python3 main.py").

 Microsound is a sound-generation application focused on microsound, offering a wide range of unusual, experimental, and novel synthesis techniques.
 Most notably, it can generate an initial transient at extremely high sample rates (optionally band-limited), then unfold this transient by up to hundreds of times in the time domain and/or stretch its spectrum by up to ×4.0. https://youtu.be/s1LnN1odIZE